-It’s reveal week and I have to say I am happy dancing over here.
-This was my third One Room Challenge and this one was GRUELING!
-But just like childbirth it was totally worth it!
+It’s reveal week, and I have to say I am happy dancing over here.
+This was my third One Room Challenge, and this one was GRUELING!
+But just like childbirth, it was totally worth it!
 I can say that now that we are on the other side.
 Why so grueling?
 Two things.
-One, I chose to update our Lake House kitchen which is an hour and a half from our home.
+I chose to update our Lake House kitchen, which is an hour and a half from our home.
 Weekends were the only time we had to work on it.
 And my friends that made for some really long evenings.
 Reason two, everything we did was new to us.
-The countertop install, the tiling and wallpaper hanging… we were total DIY virgins with those things and I did not factor the learning curve into our timeframe.
+The countertop install, the tiling, and wallpaper hanging… we were total DIY virgins with those things, and I did not factor the learning curve into our timeframe.
 Did I mention how happy I am that it’s done?!?!?
 And can I secretly mention I am already planning a bathroom remodel for the Fall???
 I hope my husband is not reading this.
-He’s going to need at least the summer before I bring that up that to him. :)
+He’s going to need at least the summer before I bring that up that to him. 🙂

 And just because I love a good before and after….here is what the space looked like when we bought the house 3 years ago.

 The main updates we wanted to complete were the countertops and backsplash.
-For countertops we decided on butcher block for the warmth (and cost) and then went with concrete on the bar top (it’s actually a skim coat product).
+We decided on butcher block for the warmth (and cost) for countertops and then went with concrete on the bar top (it’s actually a skim coat product).
 I love how both turned out.

-I partnered with The Tile Shop for the backsplash and I LOVE the green glass tile we choose.
-It bounces light around much better than the previous stone tile and the color actually ties in with the floors so well that I find I’m not hating on the floors nearly as much!
-As a bonus my local team at The Tile Shop were extremely helpful with advice for us as first time tile newbies.
+I partnered with The Tile Shop for the backsplash, and I LOVE the green glass tile we choose.
+It bounces light around much better than the previous stone tile, and the color actually ties in with the floors so well that I find I’m not hating on the floors nearly as much!
+As a bonus, my local team at The Tile Shop was extremely helpful with advice for us as first-time tile newbies.

 I also wanted to add some warmth to the breakfast nook.
-It gets a nice dose of sunshine so it’s a perfect place to have a cup of coffee in the morning.
-I chose a new woven blind from Blindsaver to add some texture (and help with that morning sun) and painted the back of the built ins which turned out to be one of my very favorite changes.
-I also changed the light fixture to a more causal feel.
+It gets a nice dose of sunshine, so it’s a perfect place to have a cup of coffee in the morning.
+I chose a new woven blind from Blindsaver to add some texture (and help with that morning sun) and painted the back of the built-ins, which turned out to be one of my very favorite changes.
+I also changed the light fixture to a more casual feel.

-One we were getting to the end of the refresh I decided we needed something under the counter top where the barstools are.
-I had noticed that even though we had recently painted the wall it was getting pretty scuffed from people’s knees and the grandkids eating there.
-It’s a high use spot during the summer so I decided to add something to protect the wall.
+Once we were getting to the end of the refresh, I decided we needed something under the countertop where the barstools are.
+I had noticed that even though we had recently painted the wall, it was getting pretty scuffed from people’s knees and the grandkids eating there.
+It’s a high-use spot during the summer, so I decided to add something to protect the wall.
 I found Timberwall they specialize in wood products that are a breeze to install.
-Win Win!
+Win-Win!